EdJoPaTo/grammy-inline-menu/README.md

 const myQuestion = new TelegrafStatelessQuestion<MyContext>('unique', async context => {
 	const answer = context.message.text
 	console.log('user responded with', answer)
-	await replyMenuToContext(menu, context, '/use/path/from/where/you/came/')
+	await replyMenuToContext(menuTemplate, context, '/use/path/from/where/you/came/')
 })

 bot.use(myQuestion.middleware())

-menu.interact('Question', 'unique', {
+menuTemplate.interact('Question', 'unique', {
 	do: async context => {
 		await myQuestion.replyWithMarkdown(context, 'Tell me the answer to the world and everything.')
 	}